Configuration

 commentjson_enabled¶

-Enables comments in JSON settings files, to work commentjson
+Enables comments in JSON settings files, but commentjson

 core_loaders¶